MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Introduction

 There are also simulation research works related to the ``open flux problem".
-Potential field source surface (PFSS) simulations indicated that the total nondipole flux component is at least an order of magnitude larger than the dipole flux \citep{Yoshida_2023}. \citet{Riley2019} added additional polar flux to photospheric magnetograms to (partially) resolve the ``open flux problem" in PFSS and MHD simulations during solar minimum. \cite{Wallace2019} showed that the total open flux derived from observed CHs agrees well with the semi-empirical Wang-Sheeley-Arge (WSA) simulation results \citep{Wang1990ApJ,ARGE20041295}, and both deviated from the \textit{in-situ} observations, especially near solar maximum. \citet{Arge_2024} showed that adjusting the boundary by about one supergranular width, a key scale in open–closed flux dynamics \citep{Aslanyan_2022}, is sufficient to align the modelled open flux in the WSA simulations with \textit{in situ} observations. \citet{Caplan_2021} found that increasing the grid resolution in PF simulations reduces open-field areas, increases the unsigned magnetic flux, and hardly impacts the net open flux, and showed that the choice of source surface radius strongly influences the calculated open flux. \citet{wang2025COCONUTMayEvent} indicated that increasing the tangential grid resolution by \(4 \times 4\) times (from \(\sim3.6^{\circ}\) to \(\sim0.9^{\circ}\)) in MHD coronal simulation led to an increase of $\sim40\%$ in the average magnetic field strength.
-Besides, \citet{Asvestari_2024} showed that the MHD model produces significantly more open flux than the PF models.
+Potential field source surface (PFSS) simulations indicated that the total non-dipole flux component is at least an order of magnitude larger than the dipole flux \citep{Yoshida_2023}. \citet{Riley2019} added additional polar flux to photospheric magnetograms to (partially) resolve the ``open flux problem" in PFSS and MHD simulations during solar minimum. \cite{Wallace2019} showed that the total OMF derived from the observed CHs agrees well with the semi-empirical Wang-Sheeley-Arge (WSA) simulation results \citep{Wang1990ApJ,ARGE20041295}, and both deviated from the \textit{in situ} observations, especially near solar maximum. \citet{Arge_2024} showed that adjusting the boundary by about one supergranular width, a key scale in open–closed flux dynamics \citep{Aslanyan_2022}, is sufficient to align the modeled OMF in the WSA simulations with \textit{in situ} observations. \citet{Caplan_2021} found that increasing the grid resolution in PF simulations reduces open-field areas, increases the unsigned magnetic flux, and hardly impacts the net OMF, and showed that the choice of source surface radius strongly influences the calculated OMF. \citet{wang2025COCONUTMayEvent} indicated that increasing the tangential grid resolution by \(4 \times 4\) times (from \(\sim3.6^{\circ}\) to \(\sim0.9^{\circ}\)) in coronal MHD simulations led to an increase of $\sim40\%$ in the average magnetic field strength.
+Besides, \citet{Asvestari_2024} showed that the MHD model produces significantly more OMF than the PF models.